Vasaborg: The second count of Nystad

-The second count of Nystad, Gustav Adolf (1653–1732), was a lieutenant colonel.
-His wife was countess Angelica Catharina of Leiningen-Westerburg.
+The second count of Nystad, Gustav Adolf of Vasabourg (1653–1732), was a lieutenant colonel.
+His wife was Countess Angelica Catharina of Leiningen-Westerburg.
 In 1679, following the Treaty of Nijmegen, Sweden pawned Wildeshausen's overlordship to the Prince-Bishop of Münster in exchange for a loan of 100,000 Riksdaler.
 Sweden lost the county in 1721, and the second count subjected himself to King George I of Great Britain.

 Stralenheim-Vasaborg

 The male line of the house of Vasaborg became extinct in 1754 with the death of the third count, George Maurice of Vasaborg (1678–1754).
 He was also the last male descendant of the House of Vasa.
 His remaining sister and the last official bearer of their surname, countess Henrietta Polyxena (1696–1777) died in 1777.

 However, two Vasaborg descendants survived: the children of George Maurice's late sister, the countess Sophia Elisabeth Christina of Vasaborg (1694–1736?) and her husband, Count Henning von Stralenheim (1663–1731), the sometime governor-general of Zweibrücken.
 These descendants were daughter Catharina Sophia (1717–64), who married the baron Eric Sparre (1700–42), Lord of Forbach in Lorraine; and son Count Henning Gustav (1719–1787).

 With the fading of the Vasaborg line, Henning Gustav von Stralenheim was adopted into it and began to use both names, typically written in Germany as "Count von Stralenheim-Wasaburg."
 He married baroness Luise von Esebeck (born in 1746), daughter of Johann Asmus Freiherr von Esebeck, and had children who continued the Vasaborg name, the male line of which died out in 1872 and the female line of which still exists.

 In 1777, King Gustav III of Sweden forbade his distant cousin Henning Gustav from using the Swedish title and name Vasaborg, due to the king's pride for his own female-line ancestry from the royal Vasa dynasty.
 Because Vasaborg was outside of Swedish dominions, and the house's comital rank and titles were granted by the Holy Roman Empire, this Swedish royal declaration had very little effect in reality.
 Foreign counts and nobility listings continued using the name Stralenheim-Wasaburg.

-Henning Gustav's oldest son, Gustav Heinrich, 2nd Count of Stralenheim-Wasaburg (1766–1818), was a bavarian Chamberlain.
+Henning Gustav's oldest son, Gustav Heinrich, 2nd Count of Stralenheim-Wasaburg (1766–1818), was a Bavarian Chamberlain.
 He married Barbara Sophia von Millern and together they had two sons and one daughter: